 If you live somewhere that get’s snow – do a bit of nature study focused on winter and snow!

 If you’ve gotten behind in a particular subject – say science or art, spend a few weeks just focusing on that particular subject.
-My kids love it when I surprise them with an Art week or a Science week.
+My kids love it when I surprise them with an Art or Science week.

 Go on a field trip, or just get out of the house for a walk.
 A bit of exercise and fresh air, even when it’s cold and snowy, can really do wonders for your outlook on life.
 Especially if you’ve been cooped up for an extended period of time, you will all benefit from a fun field trip.